Gear for wildlife photography on safari in Africa.

 The Pangolin photo hosts each have their own dedicated social media channels and regularly post their latest images which are sure to inspire you.
 They mainly use Facebook and Instagram and you can find them using the links below:

 Wildlife photography is not a “neat and tidy” hobby by any stretch of the imagination and certainly not when on safari.
 Taking care of your camera and lenses on a daily basis will hopefully mitigate the risk of having a malfunction in the middle of your trip so here are a couple of tips to help you stay shooting.
+Janine made an excellent video explaining how to keep your gear for wildlife photography clean on safari.

 At the end of the day wipe down the exterior of your camera with a VERY slightly damp cloth or towel to get rid of any unwanted dust or sand that it might have attracted.
 There is no worse sound than that of a grinding zoom or focus ring on a lens due to grit getting into the mechanism.
 Once wiped down leave the camera to dry completely in the open in your room, cabin or tent before placing it back in the camera bag.